Special Needs & Disabilities

 Each year, a volunteer may receive the national Woods Services Award for exceptional service and leadership in the field of Special Needs Scouting.

 Use the official nomination form, which must be signed by the council’s Scout Executive.
-Send the signed form to [email protected].

 Woods Services nominations must arrive by January 31.